jpt13653903/ALCHA/Wiki/MarkDown/Home.md

            | A <<= B     | Shift left and assign (normal assign)
            | A >>= B     | Shift right and assign (normal assign)

-The unary, arithmetic, shift and relational operators take the fixed-point format of the operands into account, whereas the other operators does not.
+The unary, arithmetic, shift and relational operators take the fixed-point format of the operands into account, whereas the other operators do not.
 Arithmetic operators result in a fixed-point number which is of such a format that no bits are lost in the calculation.
 Other operators result in an unsigned integer, regardless of input format.

 The target of an assignment can be an array, array slice or concatenation.

 The usual flow-control structures (*if*, *for*, *while*, etc.) are supported.
-More detail is provided later, as these are generally more useful in scripting.
+More detail is provided later.

 ## 3.2 Signal use Before Assignment
 When describing FPGA firmware it is often necessary to use a signal before a value is assigned.
 This could occur when using parametrised classes, or clocked structures with external feedback.
 The code below provides two examples:

     :::C++
-    class Adder(int N){ // Parametrisation is presented in the scripting section in  sig'N A, B;
+    class Adder(N){ // Parametrisation is presented in the scripting section in  sig'N A, B;
      out sig'N Y;
      Y = A + B;